tangrams/blocks/INTRO.md

 ## Want to contribute?

-If you had made a nice shader style you are proud of and want to share it.
-Send me an email to <patricio@mapzen.com> or a DM to <@patriciogv> and I will be happy to help you make a **block** out of it.
+If you have made a nice shader style you are proud of and want to share it, send me an email to <patricio@mapzen.com> or a DM to <@patriciogv> and I will be happy to help you make a **block** out of it.